-To learn more about DeepFactor, please check out our datasheet.
+To learn more about Deepfactor, please check out our product brief.

 The ability to continuously monitor all the behavioral aspects of your applications in pre-production and as part of the DevOps pipeline is such a game changer for all of us.
 This ability enables organizations of all sizes to realize the true value of DevOps.
 It enables every engineering organization to not only ship software rapidly, but ship rapidly with confidence, quality, performance & security.

 Engineering teams can now stay ahead of the game and have full visibility into how their apps will behave in production.
 AppSec teams are welcoming this because these capabilities present a whole new way to partner better with development teams.
 Cloud Ops/SRE teams are welcoming this because the number of service disruptions in production environments will be significantly fewer thanks to better predictability.

 We, therefore, have big dreams to realize!
 And today, with the general availability (GA) of our version 1, we are just getting started!
 Over the next few quarters, we will continue to improve the product with more insights across behavior, security, performance & compliance.
 We will add more integrations and of course, look to serve more community members and customers.